 - Rise slowly after lying down, and stay seated for several minutes before standing.

 - Nutrition is an important part of cancer treatment and recovery.
-The Linda B. and Robert B. Wiggins Wellness-Survivorship Center offers Huntsman Cancer Institute (HCI) patients nutrition counseling with a registered dietitian.
+The Linda B. and Robert B. Wiggins Wellness and Integrative Health Center offers Huntsman Cancer Institute patients nutrition counseling with a registered dietitian.
 Call 801-587-4585 to make an appointment.

 Diseases and Conditions

 - Anemia in Pregnancy

 - Chemotherapy for Children: Side Effects

 - Anemia Boosts Stroke Death Risk, Study Finds

 - Chronic Disease in Mom May Be Linked to Newborns' Heart Disease